cargo-prebuilt/cargo-prebuilt/README.md

 ## Current Limitations

+- Cargo detection has not been tested on windows.
 - When using a crate version it must be the exact semver version.
 - Does not use *cargo install* as a backup.